TheSylex/bevy_gearbox/README.md

 **Key HSM States (from `bevy_gearbox::prelude`):**

 -   `RestingState`: The default state for an inactive child SM.
-Can have blockers.
+Supports 'blockers.'
+Blockers prevent a child state machine from being activated.
+An ability might have `ManaCost` and a `Cooldown` blocker.
 -   `WorkingState`: The state a child SM enters when activated by its parent.
 -   `InChildSMState(Entity)`: The state a parent SM enters when it passes control to the child SM (whose entity is the argument).
--   `FinishedChildSMState(Entity)`: The state a parent SM is transitioned to (by the system) when its child SM returns to `RestingState`.
+-   `FinishedChildSMState(Entity)`: The state a parent SM is transitioned to when its child SM returns to `RestingState`.
+You must define your own `FinishedChildSMState` return conditions.
 -   `FizzledState`: The state a child SM enters if its parent exits `InChildSMState` prematurely.

 **HSM Flow Example:**